svenssonjoel/lispBM/README.md

 1. Implement some "reference to X type", for uint32, int32, float perhaps...
 2. Write a small library of useful hofs.
 3. Clean up a lot in eval and eval_cps.
-4. GC should be run when needed.
-5. Test the Zynq build more.
+4. Test the Zynq build more.
-6. Document code.
+5. Document code.
-7. Implement some looping structure for speed or just ease of use.
+6. Implement some looping structure for speed or just ease of use.
-8. Be much more stringent on checking of error conditions etc.
+7. Be much more stringent on checking of error conditions etc.

-## Compile for linux
+## Compile for linux (Requires 32bit libraries.
+May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`

 2. Build the repl: `cd repl` and then `make`